Cadify Library

 ~) are ignored to avoid uploading incomplete files.

-- Cadify keeps a continuous connection to Dropbox (long poll).
-When Dropbox reports changes in the relevant app folder, those updates are applied to the local library.
+- Cadify keeps a continuous connection to Cadify Cloud.
+When Cadify Cloud reports changes in the relevant app folder, those updates are applied to the local library.

 - On startup Cadify performs an initial sync and downloads files that are new or newer than the local copy.